 Agricultural Building Construction

-ABcompleting form found in S-2 Farmland Preservation Office for review and approval.
+For any proposed Agricultural Building construction, the County Board shall be notified by completing the form found in Appendix S-2 and returning it to the Farmland Preservation Office for review and approval.

 New Residence Construction

 For any proposed New Residence construction, the County Board shall be notified by completing the form found in Appendix P-2 and returning it to the Farmland Preservation Office for review and approval.